Solvent accessible surface area¶

 475.5699458352845

-For more information, use help(SASA) or consult the API: SASA
+For more detailed information, use help(SASA) or see the API:

 The command-line script outputs total SASA and volume as well as SASA per atom.